 I refused to pay more, so I shopped around and found a great insurance company that ended up charging me $250 less per year.
 I stayed with them for 2 years and then shopped around and found another company that charged me $150 less.

 The bottom line is that you need to shop around for insurance coverage.
 It takes 10 minutes and is completely free.
 By not doing it, you could potentially be paying hundreds more each year than you should be.

 In either case, just knowing that you aren’t being overcharged for coverage should be reason enough to get a free quote.

 Most of us don’t think about cutting taxes when it comes to trying to reign in our monthly expenses.
 But taxes are a big deal.
-There are a handful of simple ways you can reduce your taxes and save money in the process:
+When you add them up, more of your money than you think is going towards taxes.

 - Contribute To Your 401k: The money you contribute to your 401k comes out of your paycheck pre-tax.
 This means that you are paying less money in taxes on the amount you actually have deposited into your checking account.
 In other words, if you get paid $1,000 and don’t make any 401k contribution, you will pay $150 in taxes (assuming you are in the 15% tax bracket and other factors aren’t taken into account).
 But if you contribute $100 to your 401k, you will only be taxed on the remaining $900, which is $135 (15% x $900).
 You just saved yourself $15 in taxes.
-Over the course of a year, this turns into potentially thousands of dollars you can save.
+Over the course of a year, this turns into potentially thousands of dollars you can save on taxes.

 - Invest Wisely: Make sure you have a tax efficient strategy when it comes to investing your money.
 By simply placing certain assets in your retirement accounts and others in your taxable account, you can save yourself a good amount in taxes.

-Cutting Monthly Expenses: The Small
+Cutting Monthly Expenses: The Small Expenses

 Now that we have covered the big monthly expenses, it’s time to focus on cutting monthly expenses that are small in size.
 There are thousands of small expenses that everyone has.
 Because of this, I am not going to cover all of the various ways you can cut your monthly expenses on small things.
-I am only going to highlight a few of the more common monthly expenses.
-Hopefully this is spark a curiosity in you to tackle other small expenses as well.
+I am going to highlight a few of the more common monthly expenses.
+Hopefully this will spark a curiosity in you to tackle other small expenses as well.

 I am lucky that I live in a state that offers electricity deregulation.
 This means that I can choose my electric distributor and potentially save money.
 If you don’t live in a state that offers this, there are still many options for cutting monthly expenses on electricity.
 All you have to do is pay more attention.
 As crazy as it seems, turning off the lights when you aren’t in the room works.
 Here are a few more electricity saving tips:

-- Buy a Programmable Thermostat.
+- Buy a programmable thermostat.
 We use ours and have it set up so that the house isn’t heated or cooled when we aren’t around.
 We’ve seen a nice drop in our electric bill as a result.
 Here is the model we use.
 In addition, close doors/vents in rooms you rarely use.
 There is no point in heating or cooling these spaces.

 There are some simple things you can do to increase your fuel mileage.
 First, learn to drive slower.
-This isn’t to say drive like an old man out for a Sunday drive.
+This isn’t to say drive like your are out for a Sunday drive.
 Just slow down a little bit.
 The faster you go, the more fuel you use.
 Additionally, learn how to accelerate and stop.
 When you punch the gas at a green light or slam on the brakes at a red light, you are wasting fuel.
 Accelerate slowly and anticipate red lights and stop signs by coasting to them.

 Lastly, don’t make the costly mistake of buying a hybrid car just because you will spend less on gas.
 In many cases, hybrids aren’t worth the price.
 You are better off learning how to drive smarter in order to cut your monthly fuel bill.

 Most people don’t get their money’s worth out of a gym.
 You don’t need to join a gym to be healthy and get in shape.
 You can do body-weight exercises or DVD programs like P90X or T25 right from your living room and save yourself the gym fee.
 With this link you can try out their On Demand workouts for 30 days free!

 What To Do With Your Savings?

-Now that you’ve taken action and actually reduced your monthly expenses, you are going to have to figure out what to do with the money you’ve saved.
+Now that you’ve taken action and reduced your monthly expenses, you are going to have to figure out what to do with the money you’ve saved.
 Here is a clue: spending it should not be an option!
 Below I list 4 ways for you to use your new found savings from cutting monthly expenses.

 Pay Off Debt